babelsociety/website/content/blog/beyond-market-economy/index.md

 ## Killing competition

-In a Market Economy one of our main objective is to kill competition, and if we manage to do so we will be in a position of monopoly, which is the most profitable outcome in a Market Economy.
+In a Market Economy one of our main objective is to kill competition, and if we manage to do so we will be in a position of monopoly, which is **the most profitable outcome in Market Economy**.

 We have a monopoly when the market have only one single seller for a given product, meaning that their market share is 100%.

 Remember that to keep prices under control, markets need a healthy competition between many sellers.
 Once such competition is removed, the single seller has free reign over the market.
-This gets even worse when they provide very important products, such as medicines, water and energy.
+This gets even worse when they provide very important products, such as medicines, water or energy.

-Big sellers can band together and form a de-facto monopoly through mergers, acquisitions or by forming a cartel.
+Big sellers can band together and form a oligopoly through mergers, acquisitions or by forming a cartel.
+An oligopoly isn't much different than a monopoly, given that the market is again controlled by a small group.

 They don't even need 100% market share, as long as it is big enough.
-A common tactic is to push prices artificially low to the point they can even incur a small loss, which will push smaller sellers out of market given that they cannot compete anymore.
-Now that they have full control, they can raise prices and or low the quality of their products.
+A common tactic is to push prices artificially low to the point they can even incur a small loss, which will push smaller sellers out of market because they cannot compete anymore.
+Now that they have full control, they can raise prices and/or low the quality of their products to greatly increase profits.

 One infamous example is the [Phoebus Cartel](https://en.wikipedia.org/wiki/Phoebus_cartel).

 Monopolies tend to be strictly regulated in many countries, however big businesses often find loopholes or ignore it until they are busted.
 See [Amazon hit with record US$1.3 billion fine for abuse of supply chain monopoly](https://techhq.com/2021/12/amazon-hit-with-record-us1-3-billion-fine-for-abuse-of-supply-chain-monopoly/) for a quick example.

 This issue is particularly important because it reflects the limits of fierce competition.
-Even in an environment as strictly competitive as markets, **those who actually win the game**, raking the greatest profits, **do so through collaboration rather than competition**.
+Even in an environment as strictly competitive as markets, **those who actually win the game**, raking in the greatest profits, **do so through collaboration rather than competition**.

 Given the chance, every business will have the tendency to band up with others because by doing so they solidify their power in the market and can greatly increase their profits.